Centre for the History of Women's Education

 Provides a forum for research into the gendered nature of educational provision, practice and thought.View content

 The Centre for the History of Women's Education takes a broad cultural definition of education, one which transcends schooling to encompass learning and teaching (formal and informal) at any phase of the life-cycle, in any setting or historical period, including the recent past.
 As an area of research and teaching, the history of women's education generates cross-disciplinary projects and challenges both boundaries of knowledge and ways of seeing.

 The Centre has developed a broad portfolio of research.
 Current areas of work focus on women and the governance of girls' education, girls and career choice, girls and examinations, women, religion and education, Quaker women and education, gendered history of music education, life history and women's educational writings, imperalism, democracy, national identities, and education.
 Through its research, the CHWE aims to provide a sound evidence base for policy and practice in respect of education for women and girls.

-- To foster an active research climate promote seminars, reading groups and conferences disseminate research findings to a range of appropriate audiences, including the professional
+- To foster an active research climate, promote seminars, reading groups and conferences, and disseminate research findings to a range of audiences, including the professional.

 Meet the team

 Materialities, environment and women’s higher education

 Prof. Stephanie Spencer and members of CHWE